Schlipak/Allspeak.js/README.md

 ## Settings

-Allspeak comes with built-in settings that let you tune its behaviour to better fit your needs.
+Allspeak comes with settings that let you tune its behaviour to better fit your needs.
 You can pass an object to the constructor to specify some of these settings.

 ``` javascript
 var speak = new Allspeak({